From Trope to Table

 In campaign play, revenge often becomes interesting when the retaliator is partly in the right.
 If all avengers are monsters, choices become easy.
 If every grievance is pure and complete, the collateral risk disappears.

-The compelling space is typically in-between.
+The compelling space lies in between.
 Revealing the other side of the story only after blood has been spilled plays differently than making the information available before a choice is reached.
 Either can work.
-What sustains the trope is entanglement: the relationships required to hit the target, and the relationships, status or beliefs damaged by doing so.
+What sustains the trope is entanglement: the relationships required to hit the target, and the relationships, status, or beliefs damaged by doing so.

 6) Chosen One as Custody Problem